 What makes your startup different from the businesses that already provide similar products or services?
 You must know how to answer this question if you want to attract customers and investors.
 Even though there is no guaranteed success in business, most investors need a sense of surety about the likelihood of success before they lend their money to an unproven business venture.

-Know how your business model fits with an investor’s strategy
+Know how your business model fits with an investor’s strategy for startup capital

 When dealing with investors, you must have a firm understanding of what their specific investment strategy entails.
 This is because not all investors are a good fit for your startup.
 Therefore, when you know what a particular investor is looking for, you will not waste time pitching to the wrong person.
 This saves both parties a headache, especially when there are opposing philosophies about how the startup should be operating.